-There are no restrictions on the types of silvicultural methods (e.g., clearcutting, shelterwood, group selection, etc.) that may be used to harvest mixed hardwood-pine forests.
+Overview: There are no restrictions on the types of silvicultural methods (e.g., clearcutting, shelterwood, group selection, etc.) that may be used to harvest mixed hardwood-pine forests.
 However, conservation measures 1-3 (in italics) must be applied.
 The use of conservation measures 2a-c and 4-7 is voluntary and encouraged whenever possible.

 Single-tree selection which retains at least 70% canopy closure throughout a stand is usually the recommended or preferred, but not required, timber harvest method.
-The use of Table 21 on pages 143-144 is voluntary.
+The use of Table 24 is voluntary.
 Additional silvicultural options are possible if forest restoration is part of the overall forest management plan.
-Examples of forest restoration which provide benefits to FIDS are shown on page 147.
+Examples of forest restoration which provide benefits to FIDS are shown in Section 18.1.4.